Hamilton worried Mercedes lacks speed heading into F1 opener | Times Leader

 But F1 wanted change, a more level playing field, more outsiders with a shot at success, less money for the big guns to keep dominating the also-rans, or the “midfield” as the humdrum term was coined.

-“I think it’s one of the most exciting seasons we’ve ever embarked upon,” Hamilton said when preseason testing started three weeks ago.
+“I think it’s one of the most exciting seasons we’ve ever embarked upon,” Hamilton said .
 “Walking down the pit lane and seeing all the different cars.”

 They are a bit heavier than before but overtaking could increase this season.